abondar/pytest_playwright_tests/README.md

 ![Test Execution](img/test_execution.gif)

 ## Tests with multiple browser instances (contexts) and multiple pages
-With playwright all tests is isolated with contexts and pages, in this project all the browser contexts are defined as fixtures, in file conftest.py is possible change and create new contexts.
+With Playwright, all tests are isolated through browser contexts and pages.
+In this project, browser contexts are defined as fixtures in `conftest.py`, where you can also update existing contexts or create new ones.

->IMPORTANT any context created must have the word "context_" at the beginning of the name, if the context is created without this section then the screenshot or trace files will not be automatically saved in case of failure.
+> IMPORTANT: Any context created must start with the prefix `context_`.
+Otherwise, screenshots and trace files will not be saved automatically when a test fails.

-> Inside conftest.py there is a login function that will authenticate using the users from the
-> fixtures/users.json file, for each user the function save a authenticated state file
+> Inside `conftest.py`, the `login` fixture authenticates the users from `fixtures/users.json` and saves an authenticated storage state file for each one.

-> If login fails, the test suite is aborted
+> If login fails, the test suite is aborted.

 Example of context as fixture using saved authenticated state for user Standard: